sowcow/blog/content/posts/senso.md

 ---

 Human passions are compared to warfare it seems.
+Interestingly that Livia enters the war scene to help Roberto.
+But she gets conquered herself.
-Some people die on a hill.
-Some people get ruined in passions.
+In this war some people died on a hill.
+Some got ruined in passions and broken illusions.

+Broken mirror I think summarizes events in the movie.